anandav/PaperTrade/README.md

 ## Client
 Client folder contains SPA code and it's runs on port 8080.
 To start App use "npm run dev" in client folder.

+OR
+For BSD and Linux run "npm run dev" from application root

 ## Backend
 Webapi uses Mongodb Atlas, change the connectionstring in .env file to point to your mongodb instance (not tested in local instances).

  ## Build
  Client build (npm run build) will build app and move the dist to '/server/public' folder.